How to Apply to Lower School

-It is important that the teacher recommendations not be completed by your child's teacher after October 15, which is when the online forms will become available.
+When possible, we ask that the teacher recommendations be completed by your child's teacher after October 15, which is when the online forms will become available.
 We believe that teachers should be given time to work with your child during the current school year in order to provide us with appropriate feedback about your child’s abilities.
 Instructions for submitting a teacher recommendation.

 Release for School Records Form

 For applicants to first through fifth grades, this form should be completed and signed by the parent/guardian and sent to the current school after the end of the first grading period.
 The official transcript should include grades from the past year and the first marking period of the current year.
 Please have the school send the records directly to Penn Charter.
 Parents download and submit the form to your current school.
 Instructions for completion are found on the form.

 Applicants to pre-K submit no testing.
 Applicants to kindergarten through fifth grade submit the results of the Wechsler Intelligence test, either the WPPSI for younger applicants or the WISC for older elementary students.
 Please visit our Testing Information page for more information and a list of psychologists who do this work for families.

 Child Care Programs

 Penn Charter's After-School Program provides a safe and nurturing environment that meets the needs of our Lower School students and families during after-school hours, from 3:00 p.m. to 6:00 p.m.

 Families may drop off their Lower School children beginning at 7:30 a.m., free of charge.
 Faculty members provide care indoor or outdoor, depending on the weather.